Skip to content

 • SUITE_MANAGER_URL: Public Suite Manager base URL used for the Suite Manager resource tile, which appends /setup/.

-• Any ${VAR_NAME} used in config/services.template.yaml:
+• Any ${VAR_NAME} used in the runtime services.template.yaml:

 • Example: ${SEAFILE_URL}, ${VAULTWARDEN_URL}, ${ONLYOFFICE_URL}.